-Applications for enrolment at other times throughout the year can be made by contacting the school office.
-If there is a place in the class the class teacher/guardian will arrange a time for a face-to-face interview to discuss the potential enrolment.
+Applications for enrolment throughout the year can be made by completing an 'expression of interest' on the website.
+If there is a place in the class, the class teacher/guardian will arrange a time for a face-to-face interview to discuss the potential enrolment.